-40. The revision of this document and its annexes reflects amendments proposed by the Scientific Council Working Group on Ecological Connectivity at its first meeting held on 22 June 2023 and through further consultations.
+40. The revision of this document and its annexes reflects amendments proposed by the Scientific Council Working Group on Ecological Connectivity at its first meeting held on 22 June 2023 and through further consultations as well as by the Scientific Council at its 6th Meeting of the Sessional Committee in July 2023.